ztandrews/nhl-pbp-data-scraper/README.md

 date_pbp = nhlpbpds.scrape_date(date)
 print(date_pbp.head())
 ```
-Also see the examples.ipynb file to see these examples
+Also see the examples/examples.py file to see these examples
 ### Column Documentation

 1. **game_id**: Identifier for the game.